benwiley4000/hypergit/README.md

 This means that different collaborators and forks hosted in different places can communicate with the ease of a conventional centralized service.

 # TODO

+The bullet points below might be sort of outdated; see [ARCHITECTURE.md](ARCHITECTURE.md) for a more formal description of the planned spec.

 1. Source code owners can host [Dat](https://github.com/datproject/dat) nodes which:
     * point to to a git repository available over https or ssh
     * contain a read-only (via Dat) history of issues, pull requests, code reviews, release notes, and other relevant meta information